countable-web/open-source-corporation/admin/MEETINGS.md

 Agenda

+  * Meetings always need a calendar event with invitees.
   * All meetings should have a general agenda or structure to follow.
   * All meetings should also have a specific agenda sent out in advance, with as much detail as possible.
   * If someone is presenting in a meeting, they should send out materials so the attendees can get in the right headspace.